tvdboom/ATOM/docs_sources/user_guide/training.md

 than one way.
 ATOM lets you run the pipeline with multiple metrics at the same time.
 To do so, provide the `metric` parameter with a list of desired metrics, e.g. `atom.run("LDA", metric=["r2", "mse"])`.
-If you provide metric functions, don't forget to also provide lists to the `greater_is_better`, `needs_proba` and `needs_threshold` parameters, where the n-th value in the list corresponds to the n-th function.
+If you provide metric functions, don't forget to also provide a sequence of values to the `greater_is_better`, `needs_proba` and `needs_threshold` parameters, where the n-th value in corresponds to the n-th function.
 If you leave them as a single value, that value will apply to every provided metric.

 When fitting multi-metric runs, the resulting scores will return a list of metrics.
 For example, if you provided three metrics to the pipeline, `atom.knn.metric_bo` could return [0.8734, 0.6672, 0.9001].
-It is also important to note that only the first metric of a multi-metric run is used to evaluate every step of the bayesian optimization and to select the winning model.
+Only the first metric of a multi-metric run is used to evaluate every step of the bayesian optimization and to select the winning model.

-!!! tip
+!!! info
     Some plots let you choose which of the metrics to show using the `metric` parameter.